keboola/component-tableau-extract-refresh-trigger/component_config/configuration_description.md

 multiple datasources to have same name and/or tags.

 If you don't know the LUID you may use unique combination of the `name` and `tag` parameters first to identify the datasource.
-Once you run the configuration the configuration for the first time, the appropriate `LUID` will be displayed for each specified data source in the **job log**.
+Once you run the configuration for the first time, the appropriate `LUID` will be displayed for each specified data source in the **job log**.
 Look for message like `INFO - Triggering extract for: "TABLEAU_TRIGGER_TEST" with LUID: "067098d0-d160-4117-977c-b18f1051aec7""` in the job log and use the displayed `LUID` to update the configuration after first run.